carlosrafaelgn/FPlayWeb/README.md

 Both the graphic filter editor and the visualizations used by the player come from my other project, [GraphicalFilterEditor](https://github.com/carlosrafaelgn/GraphicalFilterEditor), licensed under the [MIT License](https://github.com/carlosrafaelgn/GraphicalFilterEditor/blob/master/LICENSE.txt).

+Support for module files (such as mod, s3m, it, xm and so on) is based on my port of [libmikmod](https://github.com/sezero/mikmod) to WebAssembly, licensed under the [GNU Lesser General Public License v2.1](https://github.com/sezero/mikmod/blob/master/libmikmod/COPYING.LESSER).
+(The integration is still under development... 😅)

 The font used by the UI is [Open Sans](https://github.com/google/fonts/blob/main/apache/opensans), licensed under the [Apache License](https://github.com/google/fonts/blob/main/apache/opensans/LICENSE.txt).

 Some of the icons used by the UI came from the project [Material design icons](https://github.com/google/material-design-icons), licensed under the [Apache License](https://github.com/google/material-design-icons/blob/master/LICENSE).

 This project is licensed under the [MIT License](https://github.com/carlosrafaelgn/FPlayWeb/blob/master/LICENSE).

-The project was tested in several different devices and browsers thanks to the infrastructure kindly provided, for free, by [BrowserStack](https://www.browserstack.com/) ❤
+The project was tested in several different devices and browsers thanks to the infrastructure kindly provided, for free, by [BrowserStack](https://www.browserstack.com/). ❤